Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 You’ll be at the mercy of the sun and the length of the match, so get something that airs you out a bit.

-For skirts, there are pre-configured lengths, so you have it pretty easy there.
-Many women choose to wear shorts now.
+Skirts have come a long way with regard to comfort and hidden compartment for keys and such.
+But many women choose to wear shorts now.
 Some clubs may allow that while others will insist on women wearing tennis skirts.
 Know your surroundings and what’s permitted.

 For shorts, you want something that’s just above the knees but that also aren’t showing any of your butt.